NEW: Your playbook to 10x donor lifetime value

 6. Church sponsorship letter template

-We’re reaching out from [YOUR ORGANIZATION] with a sincere appreciation for the role [CHURCH’S NAME] plays in uplifting our community.
-We believe there’s a meaningful opportunity for us to partner together for [FUNDRAISING INITIATIVE/EVENT NAME].
+We’re reaching out from [Your Nonprofit] with a sincere appreciation for the role [Church] plays in uplifting our community.
+We believe there’s a meaningful opportunity for us to partner together for [event/fundraiser].

-Our mission to [YOUR MISSION/CHALLENGES] aligns closely with your values of service, compassion, and community care.
-A sponsorship from [CHURCH’S NAME] would help us reach more people while creating a platform for your congregation to make an even bigger impact.
+Our mission to [your mission/challenges] aligns closely with your values of service, compassion, and community care.
+A sponsorship from [Church] would help us reach more people while creating a platform for your congregation to make an even bigger impact.

 Here’s what the sponsorship could look like: